Jesus and Nicodemus

 Coming by night

 Nicodemus approaches by night, away from watching eyes.
 His caution betrays the unease of a man of standing who does not want to compromise himself, but also a heart already touched.
-He opens with respect: “Rabbi, we know that you are a teacher come from God, for no one can do the signs you do unless God is with him.”
+He opens with respect: “Rabbi, we know that you are a teacher who has come from God; for no one can perform the signs you do, unless God is with him.”
 John 3:2 The night he chooses is not only discretion: it pictures the darkness in which he still stands, believing by halves, without having received the full light.
 It is out of this shadow that the whole conversation will draw him.

 Born again